CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 24. One ways are not allowed, this includes both one way see through props and one way shooting.

+25. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
+Staff will count this as exploiting.

 ## All Cooldowns: